SOREL-GmbH/sorel_connect_ha/info.md

 ## What You Need

 - **Sorel Smart device** compatible with Sorel Connect (if it works with the Sorel Connect app, it should work here)
+- **MQTT integration configured in Home Assistant** (recommended) OR access to an external MQTT broker
-- MQTT broker (Mosquitto, etc.) **Make sure to add users for your Sorel devices** by now they need to have a username/password configured
+- MQTT broker (Mosquitto, etc.) **Make sure to add users for your Sorel devices** - they need to have a username/password configured
 - **Internet connection** for initial device setup (metadata is cached afterward for offline use)
 - Home Assistant 2023.1+